FourthState/plasma-mvp-sidechain/README.md

 Use `plasmacli` to run any of the commands for this light client

 ### dep ensure
-When building the sidechain, go dep is used to manage dependencies.
+When building the sidechain, dep is used to manage dependencies.
 Running `dep ensure` followed by `go build` will result in the following output:

 ```